 I recently spoke with Cecil Cross.
 He heads up all things creative here at Idea Grove, and the two of us talked about B2B branding and some of those mistakes or misconceptions that can keep B2B companies from building great brands.

 Cecil has spent more than a decade helping B2B businesses build better brands, and he’s found three things that too many companies are doing that are holding them back.
+In fact, in many cases they are trust killers for their website or brand.

-It’s valuable information if you’re just getting started or even if your organization has been around awhile.
+It’s valuable information if you’re just getting started or even if your organization has been around a while.
 So, give it a watch then come back here and leave us a comment.
 We look forward to the discussion.

 Jarrett is responsible for the creation and implementation of client content strategy, ensuring not only is the right message being communicated but that it's being communicated in the right places using the right methods.